Norodom Sihanouk: Personal life

 In November 1992, Sihanouk suffered a stroke caused by the thickening of the coronary arteries and blood vessels.
 In 1993, he was diagnosed with B cell lymphoma in the prostate and was treated with chemotherapy and surgery.
 Sihanouk's lymphoma went into remission in 1995, but returned again in 2005 in the gastric region.
 He suffered a third bout of lymphoma in 2008, and after prolonged treatment it went into remission the following year.

 In 1960, Sihanouk built a personal residence at Chamkarmon District where he lived over the next ten years as the Head of State.
 Following his overthrow in 1970, Sihanouk took up residence in Beijing, where he lived at the Diaoyutai State Guesthouse in the first year of his stay.
 In 1971, Sihanouk moved to a larger residence in the city that once housed the French embassy.
 The residence was equipped with a temperature-adjustable swimming pool, cinema and seven chefs.

-In 1974 North Korean leader Kim Il-sung built Changsuwon, a 40-room mansion, for Sihanouk.
+In 1974 North Korean leader Kim Il Sung built Changsuwon, a 40-room mansion, for Sihanouk.
 Changsuwon was built near an artificial lake, and Sihanouk spent time taking boat trips there and also shot a few films within the compound.
 In August 2008, Sihanouk declared his assets on his website, which according to him consisted of a small house in Siem Reap and 30,000 euros of cash savings stored in a French bank.
 He also stated that his residences in Beijing and Pyongyang were guesthouses owned by the governments of China and North Korea, respectively, and that they did not belong to him.

 Family

-On 4 March 1955 Sihanouk married Norodom Thavet Norleak, as his official wife, who was a cousin from his mother's side.
+On 4 March 1955, Sihanouk married Norodom Thavet Norleak, as his official wife, who was a cousin from his mother's side.
 One day later, he married Paule Monique Izzi, as his secondary consort, who was the daughter of Pomme Peang, a Cambodian, and Jean-François Izzi, a French banker of Italian ancestry.
-Monique became Sihanouk's lifelong partner; in the 1990s she changed her name to Monineath.
-Before his these marriages, Sihanouk married unofficially to four other women: Phat Kanhol, Sisowath Pongsanmoni, Sisowath Monikessan, and Mam Manivan Phanivong.
+Monique became Sihanouk's lifelong partner; in the 1990s, she changed her name to Monineath.
+Before these marriages, Sihanouk married unofficially to four other women: Phat Kanhol, Sisowath Pongsanmoni, Sisowath Monikessan, and Mam Manivan Phanivong.

 Monikessan died in childbirth in 1946.
 His marriages to the other four women, including his official wife Thavet Norleak, all ended in divorce.
 Sihanouk had fourteen children with five different wives.
 Thavet Norleak bore him no children.
 During the Khmer Rouge years, five children and fourteen grandchildren disappeared.
 Sihanouk believed they were killed by the Khmer Rouge.